 - How can we change the trajectory of the ‘Agile’ hype curve?

 - Who are the key executive stakeholders in typical organizations that can be amplifiers for enterprise Agility?

-At the end of the workshop we noted that there are knowledge gaps to fill, constraints to be overcome, opportunities to both enhance communications and interactions with broader business leadership community, and effectively articulate why the Agile Mindset matters so that we can enhance Agile Alliance’s capacity to promote an Agile Mindset based on Agile’s principles and practices.
+At the end of the workshop, we noted that there are knowledge gaps to fill, constraints to be overcome, opportunities to both enhance communications and interactions with the broader business leadership community and effectively articulate why the Agile Mindset matters so that we can enhance Agile Alliance’s capacity to promote an Agile Mindset based on Agile’s principles and practices.

 This two-day workshop was but a beginning – much work remains to develop specific actions that can enhance the advancement of Agile in the enterprise Agility ecosystem.